hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 ​
 Using the fantactic [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), it can be seen where the site has potential for improvement.
 A score of 48 out of 100 is just awful for mobile.
 ​
 ![Google Page Speed Insights Before Removing Disqus on Mobile]({{site.baseurl}}/assets/google page speeds mobile score before.jpg)
 ​
 Even on desktop, there is an opportunity to improve from a score of 93.
 ​
 ![Google Page Speed Insights Before Removing Disqus on Desktop]({{site.baseurl}}/assets/google page speeds desktop score before.jpg)

-​
 ## Why I decided to remove Disqus comments system from my site?
 ​
 I have been using Disqus on this site since 2015.
 It is a great tool to add comments capablity to a static site, such as this.
 Analysing the potential opportunities, it can be seen that Disqus is the worst offender at impacting load performance.
-​

 ![Disqus Impacting Load Performance]({{site.baseurl}}/assets/Disqus impacting load performance .jpg) ​
 There are options to potentially improve the performance whilst keeping Disqus.
-This site shows how use [lazy-loading](https://en.wikipedia.org/wiki/Lazy_loading) of the scripts [How to Prevent Disqus Comments System from Slowing Page Speed & Performance](https://usefulangle.com/post/251/disqus-comments-improve-page-load-speed).
+This site shows how use [lazy-loading](https://en.wikipedia.org/wiki/Lazy_loading) of the Disqus scripts [How to Prevent Disqus Comments System from Slowing Page Speed & Performance](https://usefulangle.com/post/251/disqus-comments-improve-page-load-speed).
 ​
  I have had some good feedback through Disqus from users of this site, but I don't want to change the default Disqus script behaviour and I definitely don't want to compromose the user experience from mobile devices.
 ​